Charles E. Davidson Distinguished Professor of Economics

 Office:Bunche Hall 8349

-Professor Matzkin is co-editing the Handbooks in Economics series (Elsevier) and Vol. 7 of Handbook of Econometrics (Elsevier), and is a member of the Editorial Committee of Annual Review of Economics.
-She previously served as the chief Editor of Quantitative Economics, as Co-editor of the Research Monograph Series of the Econometric Society, and as Associate Editor of Econometrica and Journal of Econometrics.
+Professor Matzkin is co-editing the Handbooks in Economics series (Elsevier) and Vol. 7 of Handbook of Econometrics (Elsevier).
+She previously served as the chief Editor of Quantitative Economics, as Co-editor of the Research Monograph Series of the Econometric Society, as member of the Editorial Committee of Annual Review of Economics, and as Associate Editor of Econometrica and of Journal of Econometrics.

-Before joining UCLA, Professor Matzkin held faculty positions at Yale University and Northwestern University and several visiting positions including at the University of Chicago, MIT, and Caltech.
+Before joining UCLA, Professor Matzkin held faculty positions at Yale University and Northwestern University and visiting positions at the University of Chicago, MIT, Caltech, and Universidad de San Andres (Argentina).